Whale Nursery Protection Areas are designated areas that provide increased protection for whales that come close to shore to raise their young.

 The rationale

-The introduction of the Sleaford Bay and Fowlers Bay Whale Nursery Protection Areas ensures consistent protection measures for all the key gathering sites of Southern Right Whales in South Australian waters, aligning with existing protections already established at Encounter Bay.
+The introduction of the Sleaford Bay and Fowlers Bay Whale Nursery Protection Areas ensures consistent protection measures for all the key gathering sites of southern right whales in South Australian waters, aligning with existing protections already established at Encounter Bay.

-Renaming and introducing these nursery areas in South Australia offers a valuable opportunity to highlight their importance in the recovery of the Southern Right Whale.
+Re-naming and introducing these nursery areas in South Australia offers a valuable opportunity to highlight their importance in the recovery of the southern right whale.

 More information